Snicky1313/AI_Powered_Code_Reviewer/README.md

 ## API Gateway - Task 1.2

 This is the API Gateway implementation for **Task 1.2** of the WBS: "Build interface to receive and route code subs".
-After downloading the files, the IDE of choice for this ti run on is VS Code
+After downloading the files, the IDE of choice for this to run on is VS Code

 ### Overview
 The API Gateway is in charge of: